mayeulk/RetailScientifics/README.md

 - (Optional) Install [RStudio](https://www.rstudio.com/products/rstudio/download/).
 - Install the [plumber](https://www.rplumber.io/) package:
 	- Launch R from the command line by typing `R` (or launch RStudio), and at the prompt, install  *plumber* package by typing `install.packages('plumber')`.
+		- Installing plumber requires libsodium-dev in several linux platforms (e.g. Ubuntu).
+If you receive the following error: `ERROR: dependency ‘sodium’ is not available for package ‘plumber’`, then, in a bash shell, do: `sudo apt-get install libsodium-dev`, then re-install plumber in R.
 - Now you can set up a test endpoint.
 Here is an example:
 	```R
 	# In a file such as 'test.R'